AVSLab/basilisk/src/simulation/sensors/magnetometer/magnetometer.rst

 Specifying TAM Sensor Corruptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Three types of TAM sensor corruptions can be simulated.
 If not specified, all these corruptions are zeroed.
-To add a Gaussian noise component to the output, the variable ``senNoiseStd`` is set to a non-zero value.
+To add a Gaussian noise component to the output, the 3d vector ``senNoiseStd`` is set to non-zero values.
 This is the standard deviation of Gaussian noise in Tesla.
+If any ``senNoiseStd`` component is negative then the noise is not applied.

 Next, to simulate a constant bias, the variable ``senBias`` is set to a non-zero value.
 To simulate a linear scaling of the outputs, the variable ``scaleFactor`` is used.